alexander-schreiner/alexander-schreiner.github.io/_posts/2021-08-06-storing-credentials-the-right-way-in-php.md

 ## How to do it right

 Store your credentials in an .env file at your project root.
 Your project root, or repository root, will be at the directory level on which your composer.json or README.md will be typically located at.
-Once you created your .env file you will have to migrate your credentials to the following structure:
+Once you created your .env file, you will have to migrate your credentials to the following structure:

 ```text
 SOME_KEY=somesecret